Optimal input potential functions in the interacting particle system method: The optimal potential functions

-Here we aim at estimating $p_h$, the finality is not the estimation of some distributions $\eta_k$ and $\mytilde \eta_k$ for $k<n$, so we can choose any potential functions $(G_k)_{k<n}$ providing they are positive.
-But the choice of the potential functions has an impact on the variance of the estimation, so we would like to find potential functions that minimize the asymptotic variance \eqref{eq:var}.
-Also, note that if potential functions $G_k$ and $G'_k$ are such that $G_k = a.G'_k$ with $a>0$, then they yield the same variance: $\sigma^2_{IPS,G}=\sigma^2_{IPS,G'}$.
-Therefore all potential functions will be defined up to a multiplicative term.
+Here we aim at estimating $p_h$.
+The choice of the potential functions has an impact on the variance of the estimation, so we would like to find potential functions that minimize the asymptotic variance \eqref{eq:var}.
+This choice depends on the function $h$.
+Also, note that if potential functions $G_k$ and $G'_k$ are such that $G_k = a_k G'_k$ with $a_k>0$, then they yield the same variance: $\sigma^2_{IPS,G}=\sigma^2_{IPS,G'}$.
+If potential functions $G_k$ and $G'_k$ are such that $G_k (\mbf Z_k)= G'_k(\mbf Z_k)$ a.s., then they also yield the same variance.
+Therefore all potential functions will be defined up to a multiplicative constant $\nu_k$ a.s., where $\nu_k$ is the distribution of $\mbf Z_k$.

-\begin{theorem} For $k\geq 1$, let $G^{*}_k $ be defined by:
+\begin{theorem} For $k=0,\ldots,n-1$, let $g_k :\mbf E_{k}\to [0,+\infty)$ be defined by: